 The Newton Senior Center

-The Newton Department of Senior Services welcomes the diversity of the senior population and strives to reflect our values of acceptance and mutual respect through supportive programs, services and advocacy.
+The Newton Department of Senior Services welcomes the diversity of our senior community and strives to reflect our values of inclusion and mutual respect through supportive services, programs and advocacy.

 345 Walnut Street

 Events are intended for participants over 55.
 Please feel free to join in relevant activities if you are a family member, caregiver or friend.
 For more information, please see our newsletter.

 Keeping Seniors Safe: A Senior Protection Seminar Wednesday, December 4, 12:30 p.m.
 This program features remarks from Middlesex District Attorney Marian Ryan, the Newton Police Department and others.
 This presentation includes information on safe banking practices, how seniors can remain safely in their homes, and how to avoid lottery and other scams targeting older adults.
 Service providers will also outline what resources are available to seniors.

 Gallery Tour: New Art Center Friday, December 6, 1:00 - 2:00 p.m.
 Meet at the New Art Center, 60 Washington Park for a tour of the current exhibitions.
 The Country Between Us is an exhibition of four Boston-area artists: Resa Blatman, Ariel Freiberg, Susan Still Scott, and Zsuzsanna Varga Szegedi.
 Each artist breaks down the usual boundaries of painting with personal and political consequences.
 Irwin Thompson and Julie Gorn is an exhibition of non-objective contemporary painting by two local artists.